babakahmadiabpardeh/agentic_rag/README.md

 3. Open your web browser to the local URL provided by Streamlit.

+## Configuration

+The application can be configured using the `.env` file.
+The following variables are available:

+-   `EMBEDDING_MODEL`: The name of the embedding model to use from Ollama.
+Defaults to `all-minilm`.
+-   `LLM_MODEL`: The name of the language model to use from Ollama.
+Defaults to `phi3`.
+-   `CHROMA_COLLECTION_NAME`: The name of the collection in ChromaDB.
+Defaults to `rag-chroma-collection`.
+-   `CHUNK_SIZE`: The size of the chunks to split the documents into.
+Defaults to `1000`.
+-   `CHUNK_OVERLAP`: The overlap between chunks.
+Defaults to `200`.
+-   `RETRIEVER_K`: The number of documents to retrieve from the vector store.
+Defaults to `4`.
+-   `SYSTEM_PROMPT`: The system prompt for the conversational RAG chain.
+-   `RETRIEVER_PROMPT`: The prompt for the history-aware retriever.

 ## How to Use the App

 1. Use the sidebar to upload one or more `.pdf` or `.txt` files.